6 minutes read

 Pro tips

-- One image per content part unless you’re explicitly comparing; caption each if multiple.
+- One image per content part unless you are explicitly comparing.
+Caption each if you include many.

 Verbosity (new)

-What it does: constrains how compact or expansive the answer is without rewriting the prompt.
+What it does: controls how compact or expansive the answer is without changing your prompt.
+Values: “low”, “medium” (default), “high”.

-When to use low: terse assistants, tool-first UX, status replies.
-When to use high: audits, code reviews, pedagogical explanations.
+When to use low: terse assistants, tool-first UX, status updates.
+When to use high: audits, code reviews, teaching.

 "verbosity": "low"